adap/flower/examples/flower-simulation-step-by-step-pytorch/README.md

 ## Complementary Resources

 In this tutorial series, we make reference to several pages in the [Flower Documentation](https://flower.ai/docs/).
-In particular, this videos highlight pages for:
+In particular, these videos highlight pages for:

 - [Visualizing Dataset Distributions using `flwr-datasets`](https://flower.ai/docs/datasets/tutorial-visualize-label-distribution.html)
 - [List of all Partitioners available in `flwr-datasets`](https://flower.ai/docs/datasets/ref-api/flwr_datasets.partitioner.html)